About the Junior Museum & Zoo

 Due to the limitations of the existing facility and infrastructure, the facility master planning process recommended complete demolition and replacement with a new facility that more adequately supports the educational mission and public program of the JMZ.

-The proposed design for the JMZ includes constructing a new museum and education building, outdoor zoo with netted enclosure, parking lot, and perimeter site improvements on the site of the current facilities.
-The proposed project scope has been developed in coordination with the Rinconada Park Long-Range Plan for the surrounding park, parking lot, and adjacent public facilities.
+The proposed design for the JMZ includes a new museum and education building, new outdoor zoo with a netted enclosure, upgraded parking lot, and a series of improvements to the perimeter of the current site.
+This design was developed in keeping with the Rinconada Park Long-Range Plan for the surrounding park, parking lot, and adjacent public facilities.

 Parking Lot Redesign

 The existing parking lot adjacent to the JMZ and the existing parking lot between the Lucie Stern Community Center and Girl Scout House (GSH) will be reconfigured to improve traffic flow, maximize parking spaces, improve landscaping and lighting, and improve pedestrian and cyclist safety.
 The existing building-side GSH parking space will be maintained, and the exterior bird bath is anticipated to be relocated to near the Boy Scout space in Lucie Stern.